emerzon/lean-hap/README.md

 # lean-hap
-Lean-HAP intends to provide a (super!) optimized version of The HAP stack - HAProxy, Apache and PHP7.
+Lean-HAP intends to provide a (super!) optimized version of The HAP stack - HAProxy, Apache and PHP5/7.
+A few extra components such as ModSecurity are currently being integrated into the bundle.

 All (well, currently most) of the required packages are compiled locally with the most recent GCC version using compiler optimization flags not commonly present in regular OS packages - also allowing module customization, and unbeatable performance.

 # Why not just use the regular OS packages?
 Short answer: Speed!
-Packages provided by distros aim to be compatible with the most hardware possible.
+Packages provided by most OS distributions aim to be compatible with the most hardware possible.
 However, this implies a tradeoff with speed.
 By compiling locally all the dependencies we can ensure that all the resources of your specific CPU will be used.

 # How are these claimed speed-ups implemented?